bartoffw/instabook/README.md

 * Pick the cover image from any picture found on the page, or upload one of your own.
 * Build a multi-chapter Ebook out of several pages, then rename, reorder and remove the chapters before downloading.
 * Convert a local PDF file into an EPUB on your own device, with a review screen to check the result first.
+* Prepare the images for an E-ink reader - grayscale or pure black and white, with a live preview on the cover.
 * Optional extras: including the comments of the page, and shortening repeating chapter titles.
 * Works in Firefox and in Chromium based browsers (Chrome, Brave, Vivaldi, Edge).